Ed Pasquale

 Talent Analysis

 Pasquale has solid NHL netminder size and has shown an aptitude for positional play.
-He also relies on his glove hand, which is very quick, to make saves or control the puck.
+He relies on his glove hand, which is very quick, to make saves or control the puck.
 He has shown the ability to increase his level of play to match the level of the opposition and plays with a calm demeanor regardless of the situation.
-Pasquale is a durable goalie, having played over fifty games the past two regular seasons.
+Pasquale has been durable during his AHL career before suffering an injury at the end of the 2013-14 season.